-Choose a manufactured metal object, such as a metal weapon or a suit of heavy or medium metal armor, that you can see within range.
+Choose a manufactured metal object, such as a metal weapon or a suit of Heavy or Medium metal armor, that you can see within range.
 You cause the object to glow red-hot.
-Any creature in physical contact with the object takes 2d8 fire damage when you cast the spell.
-Until the spell ends, you can use a bonus action on each of your subsequent turns to cause this damage again.
+Any creature in physical contact with the object takes 2d8 Fire damage when you cast the spell.
+Until the spell ends, you can take a Bonus Action on each of your later turns to deal this damage again if the object is within range.

 Range: 60 feet